cadin/panels/docs/comic-data/layers/index.md

 ```

 Note that you can also set a default font family to use for all text layers in a panel or all panels in a sequence.

+### color

+default: Panels.Color.BLACK
+{: .prop-default}

+FOR TEXT LAYERS ONLY
+{: .text-yellow-300 .fs-2 .lh-0}

+Set the color of the text.
+Note that text will automatically be drawn in white if the layer has a black [background](#background).

+Options:
+{: .text-delta}

+-   `Panels.Color.WHITE`
+-   `Panels.Color.BLACK`

+### invertTextColor

+default: false
+{: .prop-default}

+FOR TEXT LAYERS ONLY
+{: .text-yellow-300 .fs-2 .lh-0}

+Set this to `true` to draw the text using inverted colors.

+Setting the `color` of a text layer to white will draw the text characters completely in white ([kDrawModeFillWhite](https://sdk.play.date/inside-playdate/#f-graphics.setImageDrawMode)).
+For fonts that contain both black and white pixels, you'd most likely rather invert the colors instead of drawing everything in white ([kDrawModeInverted](https://sdk.play.date/inside-playdate/#f-graphics.setImageDrawMode)).

+When this setting is enabled, black pixels in the font will be drawn as white and white pixels will be drawn as black.

 ### rect